1. Why and how to open a representative (liaison) office in China ?

 You may also check here the current chinese regulation on foreign investment, also called negative list.

-Also, since March 2022, a new regulation allows to legally place a Chinese legal entity under a dormant status.
-This flexibility allows to suspend the local activities for an pre-approved period, in case of economic difficulties for example linked to the impact of Covid-19.
+Last, since March 2022, a new regulation allows to legally place a Chinese legal entity under a dormant status.
+This flexibility allows to suspend the local activities for an pre-approved period, in case of economic difficulties for example.

 4. Steps to setup a Representative Office in China (Shanghai)